Stuck Rubber Baby

 Stuck Rubber Baby is a 1995 graphic novel by American cartoonist Howard Cruse.
 He created his debut graphic novel after a decades-long career as an underground cartoonist.
-It deals with homosexuality and racism in the 1960s in the southern United States, in the midst of the Civil Rights Movement.
+It deals with homosexuality and racism in the 1960s in the southern United States, in the midst of the civil rights movement.
 While the book is not autobiographical, it draws upon Cruse's experience of growing up in the South during this time period, including his accidental fathering of a child, as referred to in the title.

 Background

 Howard Cruse was born in 1940s Alabama to a Baptist preacher and his wife.
 He earned a degree in drama and worked in television before turning to a cartooning career.
 From 1971 he published a strip called Barefootz, which appeared in a number of underground comix publications, including three issues under its own title.
 Cruse's contemporaries gave it little regard, deeming it too cute and gentle compared to the countercultural works alongside which it ran.
 In 1976, Cruse introduced a gay character into the strip, committing to the gay liberation movement.

 In 1979 Denis Kitchen of Kitchen Sink Press invited Cruse to edit the comic-book anthology Gay Comix; the first issue appeared in 1980.
-From 1983 to 1989 Cruse produced Wendel, an ongoing humorous comic strip for the LGBT magazine The Advocate.
+From 1983 to 1989 Cruse produced Wendel, an ongoing humorous comic strip for the LGBTQ magazine The Advocate.